EtchedPixels/Fuzix-Compiler-Kit/Language.md

 ## Declarations

-Automatic sizing of arrays in an initializer is not currently supported.

-The const and volatile qualifiers are parsed but ignored.
+The const and volatile qualifiers are parsed but mostly ignored.

 The use of ellipsis C99 style as an indicator of partial array assignent is supported.